Where to Start

 Why This Matters for Your Setup

 Why does this matter for your car camping setup?
 Because a flat tire isn't just an inconvenience; it's a potential disaster when you're miles from anywhere.
-My first car camping trip, I got a slow leak on a dirt road in Colorado.
+A slow leak on a dirt road is exactly when a compact inflator earns its keep.
 I had no idea how to change a tire, and AAA wasn't exactly eager to drive out to my remote campsite.
-Having a portable inflator meant I could at least keep the tire inflated enough to limp to the nearest town.
-It saved me hours of waiting and a hefty tow bill.
-Here's the breakdown:

 Making the Right Choice